'Changed man' Allen wants world title after UK win

 "And finally he decided to do it.
 You can't guarantee you will get the results but what a wonderful thing - to becoming a winning machine immediately, that gives you great encouragement."

-Former world champion John Parrott felt Allen was also improving technically as well and said: "Everything's different - there's improvement in every department.
+Former world champion John Parrott felt Allen was also improving technically and said: "Everything's different - there's improvement in every department.

 "His determination and persistence is going to keep him in games.
 There was a little bit of Mark Selby in that and then Allen found his game.
 He's a tremendous competitor."